Brown Environmental Leadership Lab (BELL): Rhode Island

 • Insect repellent**

-*There will be a very limited number of linen sets, blankets, towels and pillows available for purchase upon arrival, so students are encouraged to bring their own linens because we cannot guarantee the availability of these items.
+*There will be a very limited number of linen sets, blankets, towels and pillows available for purchase in the Brown Bookstore upon arrival.
+You are encouraged to bring your own linens because we cannot guarantee the availability of these items

 • Inexpensive camera (we recommend that this be separate from a phone to avoid use of cell phones)

-• Musical instrument (We also have a piano on site!)
+• Musical instrument (We will have a piano on site!)

 • Book to read/independent leisure activities